ddtraveller/TEFLTools/syllabus/Holistic_Healing_Arts_and_Practices.md

 ### **Learning Objectives:**

-By the end of this program, students will be able to:
+By the end of this program, students will have the basic vocabulary and the ability to have conversations about the following topics:
-- Demonstrate an understanding of key principles of holistic healing, including the myofascial system, trauma and the nervous system, and subtle energy
+- Key principles of holistic healing, including the myofascial system, trauma and the nervous system, and subtle energy
-- Skillfully apply techniques in areas such as lymphatic drainage, craniosacral therapy, myofascial release, and reiki
+- Healing modalities in areas such as lymphatic drainage, craniosacral therapy, myofascial release, and reiki
-- Conduct thorough client intakes and assessments, identifying indications and contraindications
+- Client intakes and assessments, identifying indications and contraindications
-- Provide culturally attuned care that honors local healing traditions and belief systems
+- Culturally attuned care that honors local healing traditions and belief systems
-- Educate clients in relevant self-care practices to support their ongoing wellness
+- Relevant self-care practices to support their ongoing wellness
-- Uphold high ethical standards and maintain appropriate boundaries in their healing practice

 ### **Course Outline:**